Mariano Juaristi

-Mariano Juaristi Mendizábal (February 21, 1904 – January 12, 2001) was an Azkoitian Basque pelota player known as Atano III.
+Mariano Juaristi Mendizábal (February 21, 1904 – January 12, 2001) was a Spanish Basque pelota player known as Atano III.
 He is often considered one of the best pelotaris of all time, dominating the 1st hand-pelota category from 1926 to 1948 and winner of 4 championships (1940, 1942, 1944 and 1946).

 Early life

-Mariano Mendizábal was born on 1904 in Azkoitia, Guipúzcoa in the Caserío Atano from which his family pseudonym comes.
+Mariano Mendizábal was born on 1904 in Azkoitia, Guipúzcoa, Spain in the Caserío Atano from which his family pseudonym comes.
 The Juaristi (or Atano) family formed a pelotari dynasty, six of them were pelotaris and one of them manufactured balls.
 Mariano, Atano III, was the most well-known of them.

 Atano VII, his younger brother, also was a very important player, as was Atano X, son of Atano I.

 Professional career

 Mendizábal made his professional debut in 1920, on the Azkoitia fronton.
 He was noted for his speed, flexibility, fast plays and powerful serves that soon turned him in a revolutionary icon for the sport at a time when the prevailing playing style was one characterized by heavy rebounds and slow plays.